nullpo-head/WSL-Hello-sudo/README.md

 ## Build

-The Linux PAM module of "WSL Hello sudo" is written in Rust, and the Windows CLI apps are written in C#.
+Both the Linux PAM module and the Windows CLI apps of "WSL Hello sudo" are written in Rust.
-So, `cargo` and Visual Studio are required to build it.
+So, only `cargo` is required to build it.

-Before building "WSL Hello sudo", add the path to `MSBuild.exe` to `PATH` environment variable of __`bash` on WSL__, not Windows.
-If you build Windows CLI apps with your Visual Studio GUI, you can ignore that.
-In my environment, MSBuild lives in `/mnt/c/Program Files (x86)/Microsoft Visual Studio/2019/Community/MSBuild/Current/Bin/`

-To build "WSL Hello sudo", just run `make`.
+To build "WSL Hello sudo", make sure you're in WSL and then just run `make`.

 ```ShellSession
 $ git clone https://github.com/nullpo-head/WSL-Hello-sudo.git
 $ cd WSL-Hello-sudo
 $ make
 ```
-It invokes `cargo` and `MSBuild.exe` properly.

-> Whether you're using `bash` or Windows, the repository must be in the Windows filesystem, otherwise `MSBuild.exe` won't work.

 ## Internals